Last Updated: March 2017

 *5 Star Rating: this is based on the percentage of consumers who rate the mattress 10/10.

-An air mattress has an adjustable inflation level which allows the user to change the comfort level when lying down on the air bed.
+Air mattresses have an adjustable inflation level which allows the user to change the comfort level when lying down on the air bed.
 Someone with a bad back is likely to appreciate a user controlled bed where they can adjust the firmness setting to their exact requirements rather than choosing a bed with a single firmness level throughout.

 Our 3 best air mattress recommendations